What is website visitor tracking?

 These tools typically keep a running history of online visitor activity.
 This helps sales and marketing teams keep an eye on which sales leads may be getting ‘warmer’ over time… working through their buyer journeys and becoming more receptive to direct sales contact.

-Tracking visitor session history and page-viewing activity is a major part of the lead scoring features of these tools.
+Tracking visitor session history and web page activity is a major part of the lead scoring features of these tools.

 What This Form of Visitor Tracking is NOT About